ShoppinPal/dolaterio/README.md

 Now it's all ready to use.

+# How to write Worker

+You can find documentation here for [writing your own worker.](https://github.com/ShoppinPal/dolaterio/blob/master/docs/write_a_worker.md)

 # Simple Example

 Since dolater.io is running in docker, you'll need to know your docker host IP address to access it.